pglen/pydbase/README.md

 The file pydbase.py exercises most of the twincore functionality.
 It also provides examples of how to drive it.

-Here is the help screen to drive it.
+Here is the help screen on how to drive it.

           Usage: pydebase.py [options]
           Options: -h         help (this screen)